Navigation

 a lot of money to acquire a language for this.

-I need a third name for the corner of this constellation now.
+I need a third name for the corner of this constellation now

-Of what accounts for the path around it,
+of what accounts for the path around it,

-like in other tongues, like in everything that we cannot enquire further.
+like in everything that we cannot enquire further.

 I can afford Spring but what comes after is uncertain.